tengfoonglam/kitti_odometry_replayer_ros2/ros2_kitti_replay/README.md

 for point cloud visualization to be correct:
 - replay speed must match the frame rate of RVIZ (x1.0 -> 10Hz, x2.0 -> 20Hz, etc)

+for optimal performance:
+- place dataset on a SSD card